kill0rz/PHP-Telegram-Bot/README.md

 4. run `chmod +x install.sh`
 5. Setup bot in and Webhook for Telegram
 6. optional: put your faces in *chrisify/faces*
-7. report any bugs you encounter please!
+7. report any bugs you encounter, please!

 # Update the bot
 Just `git pull`.
-If you made local changes, you can use `./forcepull.sh` to overwrite them.
+If you made local changes, you can use `./update.sh` to overwrite them.

 # Third party software